-Secure your network as you would for any other PXE-based deployment method. vSphere Auto Deploy transfers data over SSL to prevent casual interference and snooping.
+Secure your network just as you secure the network for any other PXE-based deployment method. vSphere Auto Deploy transfers data over SSL to prevent casual interference and snooping.
 However, the authenticity of the client or of the Auto Deploy server is not checked during a PXE boot.

 You can greatly reduce the security risk of Auto Deploy by completely isolating the network where Auto Deploy is used.

 The boot image that the vSphere Auto Deploy server downloads to a machine can have the following components.

 The VIB packages that the image profile consists of are always included in the boot image.